 Wall of Fire (WoF)

 Needs a ring (or two) to get through RE, but it’s actually pretty good at low levels vs the hyper-aggro guys who don’t use RE or SR. It gets very expensive at high levels.
-Some people can hesitate to swing through WoF, so it can act as a delaying tactic to slow you opponent, allow your conditioning to wear off or allow your regeneration to build you Magicka pool back.
+Some people can hesitate to swing through WoF, so it can act as a delaying tactic to slow you opponent, allowing your conditioning to wear off or allowing your regeneration to build your Magicka pool back.

 Ward: